 Learn about how to get criminal records expunged in California.
 And learn how to get arrest record sealed in California.

 Charged with being a “Peeping Tom”?
-Call us for help…
+We can help…

 If you have been charged under Penal Code 647(i) or (j), we invite you to contact us for a free consultation.